 Gary is available to meet with collectors by appointment and also welcomes walk-in viewers, as he is frequently at VFA during business hours.

 Walk in to VFA in Boca Center on any given day and you’ll likely see Gallery Director Bill Pugsley – repositioning works, engaging clients, investigating new acquisitions – basically having the time of his life.
 Like the masterful artists he collects, curates and sells, Bill’s role in the world of Pop, Op and Abstract Expressionism is more of “a calling” than a career choice.
-Working with owner Gary Santoro to make Vertu Fine Art the highly acclaimed South Florida Art Gallery that it is, Bill’s expert status is the result of his unquenchable thirst to know all that can be learned about the art that makes his heart pound.
+Working with Gary Santoro to make Vertu Fine Art the highly acclaimed South Florida Art Gallery that it is, Bill’s expert status is the result of his unquenchable thirst to know all that can be learned about the art that makes his heart pound.

 As a young man growing up in North Miami Beach, Bill’s interest in art was ignited by an interest in symbols and signage where he was enlightened about his own natural ability to paint and draw his own logos and symbols.
 Almost immediately, Bill transcended into a “working artist” – with a steady gig as a sign painter and taking on an array of project work, much of it coming by referral from his high school art teacher.
 One project, painting his high school’s logo on their newly surfaced gymnasium floor, led to another, and another.
 Eventually, four Dade County schools showcased Bill Pugsley’s hardwood talent.
 Around the same time, in the mid 1980’s, a job with a local silkscreen printing business introduced Bill to the print making process, invaluable experience for a collector of Pop and Op Art.

 Prior to building a career in the art world, Bill found success in another interest that made his heart race.
-From 1985 to 1990, he participated in the highest levels of competitive cycling, earning his way onto teams that competed with top athletes from around the world.
+From 1983 to 1990, he participated in the highest levels of competitive cycling, earning his way onto teams that competed with top riders from around the world.
 Bill credits racing in Europe and South and Central America as an early opportunity to travel the world.
 As that chapter was cut short because of multiple injuries, the next chapter, titled “all things related to modern design” turned into an obsession to learn as much as possible about the masters.
 Modern architecture, furnishings, art, and glass – all became objects that Bill sought to possess, whether materially or via intellectual awareness of their presence and meaningfulness.

 Modern design and collecting are an essential part of who I am.”